What is the Eisenhower Matrix?

 What’s the History of the Eisenhower Matrix?

-President Dwight Eisenhower himself developed the concept behind what would later be called the Eisenhower Matrix, to help him prioritize and deal with the many high-stakes issues he faced as a US Army general, then as Supreme Allied Commander of NATO Forces, and eventually as president of the United States.
+President Dwight Eisenhower himself developed the concept behind what would later be called the Eisenhower Matrix.
+He used it to help him prioritize and deal with the many high-stakes issues he faced as a US Army general, then as Supreme Allied Commander of NATO Forces, and eventually as president of the United States.

 Decades later, author Stephen Covey popularized Eisenhower’s framework in his book The 7 Habits of Highly Effective People.
 As a result of Covey’s work, the Eisenhower Matrix has become a widely used time-management and decision-making framework in business.